Grand Park (Indiana)

-The sports complex was conceived by mayor Andy Cook, who campaigned on the issue and won over critics of the plan.
+The sports complex was conceived by Westfield Mayor Andy Cook, who campaigned on the issue.

 Facilities

 Pacers Athletic Center

 The Pacers Athletic Center is an indoor sporting facility on the complex.
 It hosts five basketball courts, and two multipurpose indoor courts for various sports.
-The Center is privately owned by the Indiana Pacers NBA team.
+The center is privately owned by the Indiana Pacers NBA team.
 It was purchased from Johnathan Byrd in 2017.